 Shawn: When I was stuck on course problem sets (currently tackling Biochem, wish me luck), I’d log onto Piazza or ask my friends for help.
 I found that there rarely was only one way to solve (or explain) a problem.
 Whereas certain approaches and explanations may work for some people, they may not make as much sense to others.
 Maybe that’s one of the reasons we’re here: to learn how we, as individuals, best understand new concepts and to practice being open to different approaches.

 Jordan: At the beginning of university, I thought that “thinking differently” from someone else meant that you held divergent worldviews.
 Group work and class discussions made me realize that while you can essentially agree with someone on the result, you can have really different processes to get there.
 A meticulous planner and a person who just goes with the flow can both write great essays or put together great products, but it might be tough for them to find common ground if they have to work together.
-It’s good to work with people that think differently than you do, though—you can usually pick something up from them that makes you a better thinker.
+It’s good to work with people who think differently than you do, though—you can usually pick something up from them that makes you a better thinker.

 4. You can learn to spot your assumptions and biases

-Shawn: I used to jump to conclusions about a course (e.g. its difficulty, my interests in it) based on how I felt about it in the first few days.
+Shawn: I used to jump to conclusions about a course (e.g. its difficulty, my interest in it) based on how I felt about it in the first few days.
 But often, I’d see how off these conclusions actually were as I grew to like the material and see the assignments as rigorous and humbling brain exercises.
 Now I try to give everyone and everything (at UBC and beyond) the benefit of the doubt—and question my hasty conclusions.